DennisVargas/auction-app/README.md

 # auction-app

-An auction app with features: search, bid, and view auction info.
+An auction app with search and bid features.